JohnWhitamore/arrow-python/README.md

 - used under the hood by Pandas and Polars and also Spark.
 - available in Python via PyArrow.

+My principal use case for Arrow is sharing data between systems.
+Contrast:
+- Conventional: serialise to csv, json, etc; copy into memory;  parse and reinterpret data types.
+- Arrow: in-memory representation that can be shared directly across systems / processes.

 ### Installation
 - `pip install pyarrow`
 - `conda install -c conda-forge pyarrow`